About ski sailing

 The activity combines natural wind with the possibility of traveling far on skis.
 The technique involved in ski sailing is surprisingly simple.
 With a basic knowledge of skiing, it is easy to learn.
 The sail is attached to a harness.
 The lines on a sail are considerably shorter than a kite, making it easy to manoeuvre.
 When you are a bit experienced, you can jump high and far.

 Skiseil 1222 is an activity shop in Finse that offers courses in ski sailing, rental of sails and of skis.
 The main season for ski sailing is from January to April, in which we offer several courses where anyone who wants to can join.
 Contact us on mail, to get more information.
 We are happy to offer courses for groups (minimum 3 people) too.

 Friday.
 20.45 Meeting with the instructor in the lobby

 Saturday.
-08.30 Retrieving skis if you need to rent them
+08.30 Retrieving of skis if you have rented them through us

 Saturday.
 13.00 Lunch

 Sunday.
-09.00 Sailing on Finse water or traveling in areas around Finse
+09.00 Sailing on Finse lake or traveling in areas around Finse

 Sunday.
 12.00 Departure for those who are taking the morning trains